Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 Behavioral interventions are the preferred management strategy for treatment of challenging behaviors associated with dementia.
 The decision to use or not use a chemical restraint should always be made in collaboration with the client and family members (AGS, 2023).

 A provider may choose to prescribe an antipsychotic medication when symptoms are severe, dangerous, or cause significant distress to the client.
 These medications may be effective in some cases.
-However, the provider must disclose to the client and family that the medication is being used off label* meaning a drug has not been approved by the Food and Drug Administration (FDA) for treatment of behavioral symptoms of dementia.
+However, the provider must disclose to the client and family that the medication is being used off-label* meaning a drug has not been approved by the Food and Drug Administration (FDA) for treatment of behavioral symptoms of dementia.
 The provider must obtain permission from the client or family member to use these drugs for behavioral symptoms of dementia.

-*Off label: prescribing medications for an unapproved indication, age group, dose, or form of administration.
+*Off-label: prescribing medications for an unapproved indication, age group, dose, or form of administration.

 2.4.3 Alternatives to Restraints

-Other alternatives include adapting and tailoring chairs to improve comfort and safety, using pads and pillows to support comfortable and safe body positions, providing therapy and restorative care to improve a resident’s abilities to move safely, adjusting care and caregiver assignments to a resident’s preferences, and using low beds and floor padding to safeguard against harmful falls from bed (CANHR, 2025).
+Other alternatives include adapting and tailoring chairs to improve comfort and safety, using pads and pillows to support comfortable and safe body positions, providing therapy and restorative care to improve a resident’s ability to move about safely, adjusting care and caregiver assignments to a resident’s preferences, and using low beds and floor padding to safeguard against harmful falls from bed (CANHR, 2025).

 • Address hunger, thirst, and discomfort.